lluisgomez/lluisgomez.github.io/_pages/publications.md

 permalink: /publications/
 sidebar:
   nav: main
+excerpt: "A complete list of publications, automatically generated from a BibTeX file."
 ---

+--- 2025 ------------------------------------------------------------------

+**Lluis Gomez** (2025).
+“Measuring Text-Image Retrieval Fairness with Synthetic Data”
+*Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval*.

+**Lluis Gomez** (2025).
+“Over the Top-1: Uncertainty-Aware Cross-Modal Retrieval with CLIP”
+*Proceedings of the 41st Conference on Uncertainty in Artificial Intelligence (UAI)*.

+**Sonia Ruiz and Lluis Gomez** (2025).
+“Charting Pathways: An Intersectional Impact Assessment for Vision and Language Foundation Models”
+*Women, Technology, and Power - Unmasking (and dealing with) digital disparities in the times of the platforms*.

+**Mustapha El Aichouni and Lluis Gomez and Lei Kang** (2025).
+“Mitigating Distribution Bias in Multimodal Datasets via Clustering-Based Curation”
+*Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA)*.

 **Net, Francesc and Folia, Marc and Casals, Pep and Bagdanov, Andrew D. and Gómez, Lluis** (2025).
 “EUFCC-340K: A faceted hierarchical dataset for metadata annotation in GLAM collections”